 In compliance with the Jeanne Clery Act of 1965, Diné College provides information regarding campus safety and crime policies outlined in the Student Code of Conduct.
 This Code of Conduct contains information about reporting crimes, the sexual harassment policy, the drug/alcohol policy, etc.

 Campus Crime Information

-To comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, codified as 20 USC 1092
+To comply with the Jeanne Clery Disclosure of Campus Security

 About Diné College